Stochastic estimates for the thin-film equation with thermal noise: Introduction Introduction

 The first works to treat a quasilinear SPDE, namely the equation

 in the full subcritical regime $\alpha \in (0,1)$ and without transforming the SPDE are contained in the four papers by Otto, Sauer, Smith, and Weber~\cite{OSSW21}, the second author together with Linares and Otto~\cite{LOT23} and Linares, Otto, and Tsatsoulis~\cite{LOTT21}, respectively, and by the second author~\cite{Tem23}.
 The first of them derives a priori estimates for~\eqref{eq:qSPDE} in the full subcritical regime.
-The second one constructs the necessary algebraic objects, specifically the so-called structure group, and connects them to the ones introduced in~\cite{BHZ19} (see also the recent work of Bruned and Linares \cite{BL23} for the analogous connection of the renormalisation group).
-The third one derives uniform stochastic estimates on the associated model, using Malliavin calculus-based tools and the spectral gap inequality, and the last one studies convergence and universality of the renormalised model.
+The second one constructs the necessary algebraic objects, specifically the so-called structure group, and connects them to the ones introduced in~\cite{BHZ19} (see also the recent work of Bruned and Linares \cite{BL23} for an extension of \cite{LOT23} to general semilinear equations).
+The third one derives uniform stochastic estimates on the associated model, using Malliavin calculus based tools and the spectral gap inequality, and the last one studies convergence and universality of the renormalised model.
+It is still an open problem to combine the uniform stochastic estimates and convergence of the model with the a priori estimate to construct a solution of the equation.
+This has been carried out after the first submission of this manuscript by Broux, Otto, and Steele~\cite{BOS25} for a semilinear equation based on a continuity method, and it is expected that this method can be adapted to the quasilinear case.

-In all four of these works, the authors work with a regularity structure indexed by multiindices unlike the tree-based one used in~\cite{Hai14,BHZ19,BCCH21,CH16,HS23}.
-This is also the setting we will adopt in this paper and the results of our paper can be thought of as generalising those of~\cite{LOTT21} to a much larger class of singular SPDEs, demonstrating the robustness of the method.
+In \cite{OSSW21, LOT23, LOTT21, Tem23}, the authors work with a regularity structure indexed by multiindices unlike the tree-based one used in~\cite{Hai14,BHZ19,BCCH21,CH16,HS23}.
 We point the reader to the lecture notes~\cite{LO22,OST23} for an introduction to various aspects of the multiindex-based approach to regularity structures.
+This is also the setting we will adopt in this paper, and a first contribution can be thought of as generalising \cite{LOTT21} to a larger class of singular SPDEs, demonstrating the robustness of the method, see Subsection~\ref{ss:lott} below for a more detailed comparison.

 We now briefly discuss the main example of equation that we cover in the general class of equations of the form~\eqref{eq:spde-intro}.
 Consider the so-called thin-film equation with thermal noise\footnote{Also known in the literature as the stochastic thin-film equation.}, i.e.